catenax-ng/cx-core-managed-identity-wallets/README.md

        1. ![Public DID registration](docs/images/PublicDIDRegister.png "Public DID registration")
     2. Register your DID with Managed Identity Wallets with a POST to `/api/wallets/<CX Base Wallet BPN>/public` and as body the ver key
        `{ "verKey": "verification key from creation" }`
+9. Issue Status-List Credential by sending a POST request to `/api/credentials/revocations/statusListCredentialRefresh`.
+This step is required because the Credential can only be issued after the DID is registiered on Ledger and set to Public
-9. Now you have created your own Wallet and published your DID to the Ledger, you can retrieve the list of wallets in Postman via the *Get wallets from Managed Identity Wallets*
+10. Now you have created your own Wallet and published your DID to the Ledger, you can retrieve the list of wallets in Postman via the *Get wallets from Managed Identity Wallets*

 ## Building with gradle <a id= "buildingWithGradle"></a>